 Sometimes, you just need something quick, cozy, and comforting.
 This Red Thai Curry Pumpkin Soup represents that kind of dish for me.
 You can make it in roughly half an hour and it will feed you well for days to come 🎃🥰.

 Every fall, I am really pulling my act together to not post too many recipes with pumpkin.
 Mainly, because I am conscious that there are loads of other awesome vegetables this time of the year that want a light shone onto them 😂.
-But, pumpkin continues to be one of my favorites, both in terms of its versatility (hello breakfast, lunch, dinner, and dessert – twice!) and ease of prep in the kitchen.
+But, pumpkin continues to be one of my favorites, both in terms of its versatility (hello breakfast Pumpkin Spice Smoothie, lunch Baked Spiced Pumpkin, dinner Wild Rice Salad with Roasted Butternut Squash, and Chewy Pumpkin Spice Chocolate Chip Cookies for dessert – or Gluten-free Pumpkin Pie after all?!) and ease of prep in the kitchen.
 No need to peel this Hokkaido – you can simply cut and scoop out the seeds 😉.

 This Red Thai Curry Pumpkin Soup will hit you with beautiful pumpkin flavor, whilst at the same time bring a slight heat from the red Thai curry paste.
 As said above, sometimes you do not need fancy, but simple, easy dishes that provide you with a great sense of taste.
 This one has the additional benefit of packing a ton of nutrients at the same time 🤗.